-Especially keep an eye out for caterpillars for they consume milkweed which can severely affect your dog’s health and its heart.
+Especially keep an eye out for caterpillars because they consume milkweed, which can severely affect your dog’s health and heart.

-Consuming a bug once in a while shall not bring upon him any health problems.
+Consuming a bug once in a while will not cause your dog any health problems.

-It can save you of the 24/7 monitoring fatigue and too often veterinarian visits.
+It can save you from the 24/7 monitoring fatigue and, too often, veterinarian visits.

 However, if you notice any unusual behavior in your pet or find him sick, visit a vet immediately.